 Stick to using the active voice instead.

-…The college days are over.The college days are over...
+…The college days are over, my friend.The college days are over...
 Stick to using the active voice in your content, as @elisedopson explains: Click To Tweet

 9. Use case studies and hard data